maxx1128/maxx1128.github.io/_posts/2017-02-13-no-right-uninformed-opinion.markdown

 ---
-title      : "You Have no Right to an Uninformed Opinion" date       : 2017-02-13 categories : politics excerpt    : Before you share an opinion on any topic, ask yourself the following questions.
+title      : "You Have no Right to an Uninformed Opinion" date       : 2017-02-13 icon       : cast
 ---

+Before you share an opinion on any topic, ask yourself the following questions.

 1. **Have I invested enough research into this opinion?** Did I take the time to research relevant info by myself?
 Or did I hear something once with little support and abruptly agree with it?
 Is this an opinion I take seriously myself, or am I just following a herd?
 2. **Have I used reliable sources for my data?** Am I referencing sources with none or minimal bias?
 Did I check if there's any proven, verifiable conflict of interest that'd make me distrust this source?
 Do this source's fact justify their viewpoint, or does their viewpoint justify their facts?
 Am I checking these resources against other reliable ones?
 Am I holding this view just because someone who _seems_ reliable said it, and didn't check if they really are?